havocp/xsbt-wiki/Running.md

 * `reload [plugins|return]`
   If no argument is specified, reloads the build, recompiling any build or plugin definitions as necessary.
-  `reload plugins` changes the current project to the plugin definition (in `project/plugins/`).
-This can be useful to directly manipulate the plugin definition.
-For example, running `clean` on the plugin definition project will force snapshots to be updated.
+  `reload plugins` changes the current project to the build definition project (in `project/`).
+This can be useful to directly manipulate the build definition.
+For example, running `clean` on the build definition project will force snapshots to be updated and the build definition to be recompiled.
   `reload return` changes back to the main project.
 * `set <setting-expression>`
   Evaluates and applies the given setting definition.
 The setting applies until sbt is restarted, the build is reloaded, or the setting is overridden by another `set` command or removed by the `session` command.
 See [[Basic Configuration]] and [[Inspecting Settings]] for details.